nanderson815/AI-Marketplace/README.md

 1. Fill out the rest of the form and click submit.

 Your image will now be listed on the home page.

+#### To purchase an item:
+1. Find an item you like for sale.
+1. Click the *Contact* button on the item listing.
+1. Contact the seller.